laminlabs/lamin-blog/docs/launch.md

   falexwolf: Lamin Labs, Munich
 ---

-Today we launch Lamin to the general public!
+Today we're happy to launch Lamin to the general public.
 With a single click, anyone can create a database on [lamin.ai](https://lamin.ai/) to build more trustworthy & efficient multimodal AI, no matter where and how you run it.

 We started working on Lamin in early 2022 with the idea that computational biology should become more traceable & efficent, in particular in large projects spanning many collaborators and datasets, and ever since serving teams in academia, BioTech, and Big Pharma.
 Today, anyone can delegate work to a team of agents, and even a project with a single human might need to keep track of many datasets, analyses, models, and entities.